The Apple of His Eye ... commentary of Psalm 74

 Psalm 72:4: “He shall judge the poor of the people, he shall save the children of the needy, and shall break in pieces the oppressor.”

-Yes, this prophecy will be fulfilled soon!
-Isaiah 14:30: “And the firstborn of the poor shall feed, and the needy shall lie down in safety: and I will kill thy root with famine, and he shall slay thy remnant.”
+“And the firstborn of the poor shall feed, and the needy shall lie down in safety: and I will kill thy root with famine, and he shall slay thy remnant.”

-We, the believers in the Lord Jesus Christ, the Son of God, shall soon witness this great deliverance of the poor and the needy in the very near future:
+We, the believers in the Lord Jesus Christ, the Son of God, shall soon witness this great deliverance of the poor and of the needy in the very near future:

 “All my bones shall say, LORD, who is like unto thee, which deliverest the poor from him that is too strong for him, yea, the poor and the needy from him that spoileth him?”
-[Psalms 35:10]
+[Psalm 35:10]

 So will it be!
 Amen!